WHAT THIS IS ALL ABOUT

 Race Course

-The scope of the competition remains the same from year to year while the elements of the robotics challenge change.
+The scope of the competition remains the same from year to year while changing the elements of the robotics challenge.

 The Robot Game 2024-2025